Your Calorie Goal

 Evening snack Half a cup of pineapple, herbal tea (41 calories)

 You may initially think ‘great!
 This is what I wanted’, however, in reality when trying to stick to rigid prescriptions like this lots can go wrong.
 Mainly because life gets in the way.
 People get busy, kids get sick and sometimes you just don’t feel like eating eggs for breakfast AGAIN!
-This is why in our 6 week body transformation programme we don’t prescribe exactly what you are going to eat…you do that yourself.
+This is why in our programme we don’t prescribe exactly what you are going to eat…you do that yourself.
 All we do is give you the calorific guidelines to keep within.
 Of course, there are sensible and not so sensible ways of doing this.
 For example, a homemade chicken salad for lunch might be 220 calories whereas a medium Big Mac meal from McDonalds will be 1080 calories.
 Not only will the nutritional value of the homemade low calorie choice be hugely better, you will also get to consume more food throughout the day whilst staying within your calorie goal, so there is less chance of you getting hungry and craving an unhealthy snack.

 On a perfect day your meals might be made up of the following proportions: